 How is a facial fracture treated?

-- Surgery: Your child may need surgery to return the bones to their normal position if the fracture is bad.
-Surgery may also be needed to correct a deformity or fix damaged tissues on the face.
+- Surgery may be needed to return your child's bones to their normal position if the fracture is severe.
 Pins, plates, and screws may be used to hold broken bones together.
-Damage to the eyes, nose, mouth, nerves, or blood vessels may also be treated with surgery.
+Surgery may also be needed to correct a deformity or fix damaged tissues, such as the eyes, nose, mouth, nerves, or blood vessels.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.